Find Affordable College Courses

 Full Communication & Journalism (Other) at Ohio State University - Main Campus Report

-Middle Georgia State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism (other) programs.
-Middle Georgia State University is a medium-sized public school located in the city of Macon.
+Middle Georgia State University ranked #8 on this year’s Most Popular Other Communication & Journalism Bachelor’s Degree Schools list.
+Middle Georgia State University is a moderately-sized public school located in the city of Macon.

 Of the 29 students majoring in other communications at Middle Georgia State University, 41% are male and 59% are female.